-North Fork Mountain Trail is a 23.8 mile point-to-point trail located near Riverton, West Virginia and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+North Fork Mountain Trail is a 17.8 mile lightly trafficked out and back trail located near Riverton, West Virginia and is rated as difficult.
+The trail is primarily used for hiking, trail running, and backpacking and is accessible year-round.

 We were lucky enough to get some trail magic (in the form of a water refill).
 Not a lot of water up there, but the beauty of the ridge makes up for it!

 Beautiful vistas and really great camp sites!
 No water makes things a bit more difficult.
 A really great hike!

 Hiked south to north, the first 12 miles was pretty easy going with only one major climb and some incredible vistas.
 Camped just before the cell tower to avoid the car traffic at the top of public road 79, where we also had stashed water.
 The last 12 miles was much rockier and had a few steep climbs leading up to chimney rocks, after that it was all down hill and very rocky.
 Well worth it for the views though and had a great time.

 I've done this hike several times and have become familiar with the area over the years.
 I usually stash some water and food along the logging road between miles 10-12 when headed northbound.
 Takes an hour or so to drive the road up past the campsites at the midway point, continue to the top of the power lines, drop off supplies and drive back down.
 Cutting back on my water supply, food and gear made this hike so much more enjoyable.
 The entire hike is filled with trail spurs and awesome overlooks which I've taken advantage of with the lighter pack and preparation.
 Sections North of the midway campsites are still recovering from a fire a couple years back so I haven't seen the spring there useful.